Oprah Winfrey Has No Regrets About Not Having Children

 How did Oprah deal with pressure?

-She said that she was being pressure to have children as well as to get married.
-The philanthropist has remained unmarried but has been with her partner of thirty years.
+She said that she was being pressured to have children as well as to get married.
+The philanthropist has remained unmarried but has been with her partner for 30 years.
 She said that she knew she would not be the kind of person who would regret not having children because she felt like she was more of a mother to the world’s children.

-She once opened up and talked about a baby she once had and unfortunately lost while she was 14 years old.
+She once opened up and talked about a baby she once had and unfortunately lost while she was 14-years-old.
 Her premature son who she had named Canaan died in hospital weeks after she had given birth.
 She had spoken before about not wanting any more children to The Hollywood Reporter and she had said that if she had children her kids would hate her.
 She added that they would have ended up on a show similar to the Oprah show and they would talk about her and that something in her life would have to suffer and it would have been her children.

 In her interview with Good Housekeeping she said that love knew no boundaries and it didn’t matter if the child came from the womb if the love is real then the caring is pure.